caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 Beginning in the late 1980s, molecular data became widely used for building phylogenies of extant organisms with data from fragments of a few genes.
 Starting in about 2010, new generations of high-throughput sequencing technology made it possible to collect sequences for thousands of genes from a broad diversity of organisms in a single study, and right now we are in the earliest days of building phylogenies from broadly sampled high-quality chromosome-level genome assemblies.

 Phylogenetic Biology has always been concerned with figuring out evolutionary relationships.
 This domain of inquiry is referred to as phylogenetic inference.
-It has been vital to improved classification of species (phylogenetic taxonomy), reconstructing key features in the evolutionary history of many groups of organisms, and is extremely interesting to those who know the organisms well.
+Phylogenetic inference has been vital to improved classification of species (phylogenetic taxonomy), reconstructing key features in the evolutionary history of many groups of organisms, and is extremely interesting to those who know the organisms well.

 Once so many advances were made in building trees, many investigators have of course asked themselves, "Now what do I do with this tree?"
 There has also been a growing recognition that many questions require knowing evolutionary relationships, even if those evolutionary relationships are themselves not of central interest to the investigator.
 This has led to the rise of another domain often referred to as phylogenetic comparative biology.
 Instead of ending with trees, as many phylogenetic inference projects do, phylogenetic comparative projects usually start with trees and use them to study the evolution of traits.
 Comparative questions include whether there is evolutionary covariance between traits, or shifts in rates of evolution along particular edges (also referred to as branches).
 Phylogenetic comparative methods have become an increasingly large part of the field.